 MP for Darlington

-Lola McEvoy is the Labour (Co-op) MP for Darlington, elected in 2024.
-She serves on the Treasury Committee (from October 2024 to October 2025) and previously sat on the Renters’ Rights Bill committee in late 2024.
-She sits as a backbench MP with a centre-left positioning.
+Lola McEvoy is Labour (Co-op) MP for Darlington, elected in 2024.
+She has served on the Treasury Committee and on the Renters’ Rights Bill committee, bringing parliamentary committee experience to her role as a backbench MP.

-She has four declared financial interests: two entries related to donations and other support for MP activities and two miscellaneous entries.
+Four declared financial interests: two entries relate to donations and other support for MP activities (including loans), and two entries are miscellaneous.

 Generated 21 February 2026